xiaoxianyu-office/mm/Skills/Targeters/UniqueIdentifier.md

 ## Examples
-The following mob will remeber the uuid of the entity that first hit it after it spawned, and will continue to ignite them every 10 seconds after that
+The following mob will remember the uuid of the entity that first hit it after it spawned, and will continue to ignite them every 10 seconds after that
 ```yaml
 VengefulMob:
   Type: ZOMBIE